 You probably don't need extra tools to connect Google Forms to your Slack channel

 One day came, and I have faced the challenge of how to post a new message on Slack when someone submits a Google Form.
 Well, not a challenge really.
-In the beginning, I thought to just plug in Zapier or any other tool like that.

 But then I asked myself "I am a developer, am I not?
 Could it be done by using glue, duct tape and a hammer, like in old times?"
 And in fact, it could be.